 Prof.dr.
 P.W.A.
-(Peter) Scholten is Professor Public Administration, specialized in the Dynamics of Migration and Diversity Policies, at the Erasmus University of Rotterdam.
+(Peter) Scholten is Professor of Public Administration, specialized in the Dynamics of Migration and Diversity Policies, at the Erasmus University of Rotterdam.
 His research focuses on amongst others on the governance of migration and migration-related diversity, multi-level governance, comparative public policy, and the relationship between knowledge and power in the field of migration.
 Peter is director of IMISCOE, Europe’s largest academic research network on migration, integration and social cohesion.
 As of January 2020, Peter is also academic coordinator of a new LDE Research Center on the Governance of Migration and Diversity (a collaboration a cooperation of Leiden University, Delft University, and Erasmus University Rotterdam).
-Furthermore, he is editor-in-chief of the journal Comparative Migration Studies (CMS) and member of the editorial board of the Journal of Comparative Policy Analysis.
+Furthermore, he is editor-in-chief of the journal Comparative Migration Studies (CMS) and associated editor of the Journal of Comparative Policy Analysis.
 As of 2020, Peter will also be alliance coordinator of the European University of Post-Industrial Cities (UNIC).
 Also, he is external collaborator at the Migration Policy Centre in EUI Florence.

 Currently, Peter is leading several international research projects:

 - CROSS-MIGRATION: a H2020 funded project on the systematic cross-national accumulation of knowledge

-- Cities of Migration: a project funded under the Erasmus Initiative Vital Cities and Citizens, on the 'diversity of diversities' in Cities.
+- Theorising Urban Diversities: a project funded under the Erasmus Initiative Vital Cities and Citizens, on the 'diversity of diversities' in Cities.

 Besides these projects, Peter is coordinator a work package in the H2020 project ReSOMA (Research-Social Platform on Migration & Asylum).
 Recently, he also led various other research projects, including IMAGINATION (Urban Implications and Local Governance of CEE Migration), DIAMINT (Science-Society Dialogues on Migrant Integration in Europe), UPSTREAM (Developing Effective Strategies for the Mainstreaming of Integration Governance) and the NWO Veni Grant for a project on Beyond National Models of Integration?
 Agenda Dynamics and the Multi-Level Governance of Migrant Integration.
 Peter has also been involved as project partner in several other international projects: MECLEP, PROSINT, AMICALL, IMPACIM and UniteEurope (FP7).